 Faezeh Jalali’s troupe takes on this mammoth task and portrays it effectively.
 Shikhandi leaves a deep impact on the audience, being one of those plays that entertain and at the same time make you think.
 What especially stands out is Jalali’s treatment of the play.
 Using rhymes, classical music, traditional dance, and aerial movement, Shikhandi is the best of everything put together.
 If you have watched Tamaasha Theatre’s Blank Page earlier this month, or Adishakti’s The Tenth Head, you may have an idea of what Shikhandi does on stage.
 With an exceptional cast of mainly former graduates of The Drama School of Mumbai, the actors show off their skills in a neat and sophisticated manner.
 Maybe a little too sophisticated, as the choreographed movements sometimes take the attention away from the narrative, which can be astute to one watching a play for the first time.

 Overall, theatre-goers must not miss this play.
 It ticks off all the boxes – it is entertaining, thought-provoking, relevant, and performed brilliantly.
 The cast, music, movement, and visuals all come together superbly to give you a performance worth watching more than once.
-To know when Shikhandi is happening again, keep an eye out on the BookMyShow site.
+To know when Shikhandi is happening again, you can book your tickets here.